 - Evaluate options when core supply chains are disrupted.

-- Consider whether there are alternative ways of performing the contractual obligations.
+- Consider whether there are alternative ways for performance of contractual obligations or other options to mitigate effects.

 - If entering into new contracts, draft provisions clearly and comprehensively to cover eventualities such as the present outbreak, and understand implications of the law governing the contract.